 While it is well documented that (a) there are significant personal and societal benefits from attaining a college degree, (b) certain student, institutional, and environmental factors contribute to increased student retention rates, and (c) institutional interventions that contribute to student success can be pinpointed, overall retention rates have remained stagnant (Habley et al., 2012).
 Berger, Ramirez, & Lyons (2012) concur, “Retention rates remain lower than most campus officials would like on a majority of campuses across the country (p.
 28).”
 Tinto (2007) admits that most institutions have not been able to translate theory and knowledge regarding retention into practices or actions that have produced measureable gains.
 This leaves much room for future study.

 Tinto (2007) outlines three major areas of concerns that call for future exploration and study.
-First, Tinto argues that the complexity of institutions of higher education have provided significant challenges in operationalizing the knowledge of why students leave into practical interventions to prevent them from doing so.
+First, Tinto argues that the complexity of institutions of higher education has provided significant challenges in operationalizing the knowledge of why students leave into practical interventions to prevent them from doing so.
 Academic and social engagement matters, but it can look like very different things within different campus cultures with diverse student populations.
 While there has been an expansion of programs to enrich the freshman year experience, the bulk of retention work has fallen upon student affairs professionals.
 “Faculty were largely absent (Tinto, 2007).”
 Thus, Tinto calls for a model for action that provides more clear guidelines for the development of effective programs and practice inside the context of the classroom as well as outside the classroom environment.
 These guidelines could inform faculty and staff development activities and other resource allocations.

 Second, Tinto (2007) asserts that once effective guidelines, programs, and practices can be identified, they must be implemented and that implementation should be tested and studied for effectiveness.
 Tinto discusses how often retention strategies and ideas are not implemented fully or not allowed to endure.
 Institutions must prioritize student retention and commit the necessary resources, even reward systems, to address departure issues (Tinto, 2007).
 Valentine et al., (2011) systematically reviewed college retention programs and are optimistic about the benefits and short-term effects of these programs to positively influence at-risk students to stay in college; however, they were skeptical of many of the designs of the research they reviewed and noted that there were not enough details in the reporting that could allow interpretations and assessments of different interventions methods.
 Therefore, the studies were too ambiguous to have comparative value, and had too many gaps for understanding the effectiveness of specific programs.
 Morrison & Silverman (2012) also see a need for individual institutions to seek a broader, more rigorous understanding for how intervention strategies that produce results actually work, “each college must create and implement its own program uniquely designed to meet its own available resources and institutional purposes (p.77).”